ember-learn/deprecation-app/content/ember/v6/deprecate-array-proxy.md

 This provides automatic tracking without the complexity of proxies and follows modern Ember patterns.

 ## Advanced Use Cases

 If you need more advanced behavior like content swapping or transformation, you can use the approaches below.
+However, these patterns are generally not recommended unless you have a strong reason not to use tracked arrays and properties.
+In most cases, refactoring to use tracking primitives will result in better, more future-proof code.

 ### Swapping Content

 If you were using `ArrayProxy` to easily swap out the underlying array while keeping a stable reference, you can achieve a similar, transparent effect using a native `Proxy` backed by a class with a `@tracked` property.
+Again, prefer tracked arrays and properties if you can refactor your code to use them.

 Before: